DaniBlaney/burger/README.md

 ## How it works:

-* Eat-Da-Burger! is an app that lets users input the names of burgers they'd like to eat.
+* Bob's Burgers! is an app that lets users input the names of burgers they'd like to eat.

 * Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.